 Essentially, conscious and unconscious processes mean that focus group data is subjected to innumerable biases which are hard to account for.
 SPARK Neuro is able to overcome this limitation by capturing real data and showing clients the exact response to certain content.
 This helps their clients take a call on the content and make it more effective for the desired target audience.

 SPARK Neuro conducts neurological tests to understand the effectiveness and engagement levels of content by measuring brain and nervous system activity.
 Their systems capture second-by-second data on attention and emotional levels, giving insights into people’s actual responses.

 The testing system consists of four sensors – Electroencephalogram (EEG) to measure brain activity; Galvanic Skin Response (GSR) to track emotional states; micro-facial expression detectors to capture detailed facial reactions; and retina tracking to track eye movements.
 These sensors are attached to the subject while the subject is consuming the content in question, and the data from the sensors is closely monitored.
-The data captured from all these sources is run through a proprietary algorithm to measure and represent two metrics – attention and emotion.
+The data captured from all these sources is run through a proprietary algorithm.

 A score ranging from 0 to 10 is generated to capture the attention levels while emotions are captured on a scale from -10 to +10.
 Negative emotions such as anger and fear are captured on the negative side while positive emotions such as joy and love are captured on the positive side with 0 being the neutral point.
 While the negative scale only captures negative emotions, it’s implications on the content is context specific.
 People have spent over a billion dollars last year at the movies to experience fear.
 Armed with strong scientific data and discussions with the subjects, SPARK Neuro is able to generate actionable insights on the content and recommend a course of action.